Number of pixels in Irradiance Maps, Plot Points in Candela Distribution Plots, and Smoothing

 The Polar and Rectangular Candela Distribution Plots have an option to set the number of Plot Points, this is analogous to the number of pixels in the Irradiance Map.

-The Plot Point value divides the data into bins around a 360-degree great circle.
-When the plot points are set to the maximum value of 4096, the minimum resolution of 360/4096 = .088 deg is obtained.
+The Plot Point value n divides the data into n-1 bins over the angular range.
+When the angular width is set to 180 deg and the plot points are set to 4096, a resolution of 180/4095 = .04 deg is obtained.

 The best choice for the Plot Point value in Candela Options is the one that achieves the same angular resolution as the lab measurement or design requirement.
 In the absence of a known angular resolution for comparison, the general rule is that more plot points = higher resolution.